Loading...

 Common measurement equivalents in grams

-The best substitute is a mix of regular sweet paprika and a tiny pinch of cumin or a drop of liquid smoke.
-If you want heat, chipotle powder can work, though it is significantly spicier than the sweet version.
+A mix of regular sweet paprika and a tiny amount of chipotle powder or a drop of liquid smoke is the best alternative.

 Explore more ingredients in the spice category with complete nutrition information.